 In addition, coconut flour is Paleo and Primal friendly for those who avoid grains.

-The problem with coconut flour is that it is rather expensive to buy, so many folks are learning to make it themselves, which is incredibly budget friendly.Today’s video lesson on how to make homemade coconut flour expands on the last 2 video classes which showed you how to make homemade coconut milk and coconut milk kefir.
+The primary problem with coconut flour is that it is rather expensive to buy.
+As a result, many folks are learning to make it themselves, which is incredibly budget-friendly.

-Making homemade coconut flour is extremely easy to do and so worth the minimal effort as buying it at the store is rather expensive.
-A small one pound bag at my healthfood store costs about $6 and you can go through one of these rather quickly if you use it a lot as we do in our home.
+Learning how to make homemade coconut flour is extremely easy to do and worth the effort.
+Buying it at the store is pricey.
+A small one-pound bag at my health food store costs about $6.
+You can go through one of these quickly if you use it a lot.

 Homemade coconut flour can be used in loads of baking recipes.
 Popular recipes using coconut flour on this blog include:

 If you are simply avoiding gluten but eat grains, this tutorial plus recipe on homemade gluten-free flour may prove helpful.

 Note that you cannot substitute coconut flour for grain-based flours 1:1.
 Coconut flour behaves very differently when baking than grain-based flour does.
 It also requires more eggs.
 Hence, you need a specific recipe that uses coconut flour for whatever baked good you wish to make.